 - Current law caps the wages of 8 million American union members.
 The RAISE Act would restore the inherent American right to earn individual raises through individual efforts to millions of union members.

 - The RAISE Act would allow unionized employers to give performance-based pay to deserving workers.

 - Performance pay allows workers to earn more by becoming more productive.
-At companies that offered performance pay, the typical union member earned between $2,600 and $4,300 more per year in performance-pay bonuses and merit raises.
+At companies that offer performance pay, the typical union member earns between $2,600 and $4,300 more per year in performance-pay bonuses and merit raises.